OFFICE HOURS | CET/CEST 0800-2200 | PLEASE CALL +45 70 20 00 51 info@opmas.dk

 • Where the crew lives while on duty, operating the aircraft

-• Where the maintenance is done
+• Where maintenance is done

 • Where all spares are sent